Recognizing critical lines via entanglement in non-Hermitian systems: Dynamical behavior: Loschmidt echo and Entanglement

 After visualizing the picture with respect to the variation of $h_0$ and $h_1$, let us focus on the role of $\gamma$ and $K$ in finding non-anayticities in the rate function with respect to the quenching in the magnetic field.
-Note that the values of $\gamma$ represent the non-Hermiticity amount in the model while with high $K$ values, the system approaches the Hermitian one.
-Our careful analysis reveals that the wrong signal by the rate function is obtained when $\gamma$ dominates over $K$.
+Note that the values of $\gamma$ represent the amount of non-Hermiticity in the model, while with high values of $K$, the system approaches the Hermitian one.
+Our careful analysis reveals that the wrong signal from the rate function is obtained when $\gamma$ dominates over $K$.
 The rate function can correctly signal the crossing of critical lines during the quench when the difference between $K$ and $\gamma$ increases (see Fig. (\ref{fig:dqpt_params}) for depiction).